ibm-security-intelligence/visualizations/incident_overview/README.md

 Clicking on an incident bubble allows you to see details of that incident at a glance.

+**This project requires APIs only available in QRadar v7.2.5 and later**

 ![Alt text](screenshot.png "Incident Overview Screenshot")

 # RUNNING THE QRADAR INCIDENT OVERVIEW